-Highways, cities, neighborhoods and business were all shut down.
+Highways, cities, neighbors and business were all shut down.
 Schools were cancelled in a state where we are no stranger to life in cold conditions and heavy snows.
 Civilization as we know it came to a standstill as Minnesotans dug themselves out.
 Those who suffered the worst were those left without heat or electricity.
 We even ran out of natural gas in some areas.
 The elderly have been especially susceptible to these conditions as well, having diminished support systems or family who live elsewhere.
 Minnesotans have done what they have always done, which is to pull together in times of difficulty and adversity.

 There isn’t much you can do about the weather other than hunkering down and waiting until it passes.
 But as the poet says, when sorrows come, they come not in single spies, but in battalions!
 If something is going to go wrong with your heating system, you don’t want it to happen on the week when a blizzard is testing the weak links in everyone else’s homes too.
 If something is about to break in your heating system, a big storm is almost certain to test the limits of just about every part on your furnace or water heater due to the added strain that continuous use is going to create.
 When heating and plumbing crews are racing around town trying to fix everything that has gone wrong, as well as fighting the weather to get there, you will be looking at some serious delays to an ever-growing problem.
 When it comes to a furnace or water heater, your only alternative might be to leave your home and seek refuge somewhere else!